cyverse-gis/data2science/README.md

 D2S platform is a completely containerized web app which makes it easy to deploy with a relatively easy setup.
 The web app consists of 13 containers that are orchestrated using docker compose.
 These are known as 'services' within the `docker-compose.yml` file

 * **redis**
+    * Caching - Stores frequently accessed data in memory so your website doesn't have to repeatedly query slower databases or regenerate the same information
+    * Session storage - Keeps track of user login sessions and temporary user data
+    * Database - Can serve as a primary database for certain types of data that need very fast access
+    * Message queuing - Handles background tasks and communication between different parts of your application

+Why it's useful for websites:
+Redis dramatically speeds up your site by reducing the time needed to fetch common data.
+For example, instead of querying your main database every time someone visits a popular page, Redis can serve that page content instantly from memory.
 * **titiler**
 * **db** - postgis which is a spatial extension of postgresql database
 * **flower**